SofianeHamlaoui/sha256-python-implementation/README.md

 # sha256-python-implementation
-a Python SHA-256 algorithm implementation for Bitcoin explanations.
+a Python SHA-256 algorithm implementation for Bitcoin explanations on my Youtube channel.

+> usage: sha256.py "string to encrypt"